the month of July 1999 the Green Rover said good-bye to being

 Effectively making the engine perform better all across the board.
 Where

-your stock camshaft will work somewhere between off idle to 4500 or so.
-My camshaft,
+your stock camshaft will work somewhere between off idle to 4500 or so

 slightly heavier than a stock Land Rover 2.25L petrol engine.
 Replace

 the 302's cylinder heads with aluminum heads and you have an